nawaf-Alharthi/data-analytics-cortex/README.md

-# 🏥 MOH Bed Readiness Dashboard
+# 🏥 MOH ER Bed Readiness Dashboard

 This project is an **Interactive Data Dashboard** for MOH hospital ER bed monitoring in Saudi Arabia.
 It visualizes the monitoring readiness of hospital beds through different health regions using data science and Streamlit.